cloudnc/ngx-sub-form/README.md

   title: string;
   price: number;

-  // polymorphic form where product can either be a vehicule or a droid
+  // polymorphic form where product can either be a vehicle or a droid
   listingType: ListingType | null;
   vehicleProduct: OneVehicle | null;
   droidProduct: OneDroid | null;